Les Percussions de Guinée: History

-In 1952, a world-renowned dance company called Les Ballets Africans was established by artist Keita Fodeba, who had a rich legacy of connecting the cultures of Africa with the cultures of the world.
+In 1952, a world-renowned dance company called Les Ballets Africains was established by artist Fodeba Keita, who had a rich legacy of connecting the cultures of Africa with the cultures of the world.
 Now, some 45 years later, this important work has been taken up by Mamoudou Conde, the charismatic relative of Fodeba.

 Between 1987 and 1995, the company realized many tours around the world.
-In 1995, following political problems, François Kokelaere left the artistic direction(management) of the group which was confided to the national ballets.
+In 1995, following political problems, François Kokelaere left the artistic direction (management) of the group which was confided to the national ballets.

 Since 1994, Mamoudou has managed and directed performances in the Guinean Dance Company.
 In 1994, they received an award from the Rochester, New York Chamber of Commerce for their contribution to the development and promotion of the arts.
 This was the catalyst for the creation of World Music Production Inc. to preserve, spread, and promote the culture of Africa around the world.

 In 1998, the Department of Arts and Culture of the Republic of Guinea appointed Mamoudou as the managing director and Producer of Les Percussions de Guinée, and to represent the Ministry of Youth and Culture of the Republic of Guinea worldwide.
 In 2000, he also began managing The Djoliba National Ballet of the Republic of Guinea (formerly managed by Harry Belafonte).
 In 2001, Mamoudou signed a contract with the Guinean government to manage Les Ballets Africans.
 In 2002, World Music Productions Inc. arranged for Les Percussions de Guinée to appear in the IMAX film, Pulse: A Stomp Odyssey.
 The first all-female Guinean percussion group, Amazones — Women Master Drummers of Guinea, was also officially created that year.
 In Mamoudou Conde's words, "it is very important that we teach our culture to everyone, especially the younger generation, so that the wisdom and value of our civilization is spread and honored throughout the world."

 Mission

-The mission of Les Percussions de Guinée is to educate the people of the world about Guinean traditional values through music, drums, Dance, and the storytelling of Africa's rich cultural legacy.
+The mission of Les Percussions de Guinée is to educate the people of the world about Guinean traditional values through music, drums, dance, and the storytelling of Africa's rich cultural legacy.